 Note that the recipe below only caters to smaller turkeys (about 14 to 16 lbs).
 Try extending the roasting time if you will be using a larger turkey.
 It will also be better if you will use a mea t thermometer in the process (160F is the internal temperature to target).

 Don’t forget that we will glaze the turkey before roasting is over.
 I do this 3 times with the interval of 12 minutes.
 You will know that you are almost done when the turkey starts turning medium to dark brown.
+No matter how good the food is, chances are that there will be leftovers.
+Here is a tip: try to make turkey and ham sopas in the morning after thanksgiving; it can make you feel warmer.

 Try this Star Anise and Cider Brined Roast Turkey Recipe and let me know what you think.